 It was the influence of primitive art in the early 20th century with its simple styling that led Picasso to create simpler line drawings in his later years.
 Stripping it back to basics, line drawing allowed Picasso to focus on the relationship between artist and subject, removing colour, shade and composition from the equation.
 This constant reworking and redrawing of similar objects was often used by Picasso as a beginning sketch in his creative process; these sketches were often a precursor to more detailed paintings.
 Others were created as a standalone work of art.
 An example of this is Picasso’s ‘Dove’, a lithograph from 1949 that was created for that year’s World Peace Council.
 The dove became an iconic image and it is used as a symbol of peace to this day.

-Looking at his work The Bull you can see how he worked away at the complex image bit by bit reducing it to a single fluid line that still posses all the power of the bull itself.
+Looking at his work Bull (Study), you can see how he worked away at the complex image bit by bit reducing it to a single fluid line that still possesses all the power of the bull itself.
 His single line drawings are so simple yet so powerful as they create so much using a single unbroken line.

 Featured image: Pablo Picasso - Bull (Study), 1946 via wikiart.org.

 Picasso loved animals and kept a huge variety over his life-time.
 Many of these animals appeared in his work, and in particular his line drawings.
 He formed a particular attachment to a dachshund called Lump who became famous for eating a Picasso piece (a cut out of a rabbit the artist made from a cake box).
 Lump was immortalised in Picasso's line drawings.